eryksiejka47/K-Spice-API-Yggdrasil/README.md

 - Typing `cmd` in the Windows search bar and pressing **Enter**, or
 - Pressing **Windows key + R**, typing `cmd`, then pressing **Enter**

+If done correctly a window similar to this shoudl pop up on your screen:

 #### First, what is `pip`?